HackUnit/bikesharing/README.md

 ## Overview of the analysis:

-The analysis was created to see how viable a bikeshare business would be for Des Moines, Iowa.
+This project was created to see how viable a bikeshare business would be for Des Moines, Iowa.
 Data from a bikeshare company called "Citi Bike" in New York City was used to create the proposal.
 To get potential investors to buy into funding this bikeshare program different metrics were visually graphed.
 This visualized data was used to build a case for how a bikeshare might work in Des Moines, and to answer any questions the investors might have.

 ## Results: